phatblat/CDTDatastore/CONTRIBUTING.md

-[SQLCipher][SQLCipher] while `CDTDatastore.xcworkspace` uses the default version of [FMDB][FMDB]. `EncryptionTests.xcworkspace` has a sub-set of the tests in `CDTDatastore.xcworkspace`, the tests in the former are expected to succeed when a key is provided while the tests in the second has to fail.
+[SQLCipher][SQLCipher] while `CDTDatastore.xcworkspace` uses the default version of [FMDB][FMDB]. `EncryptionTests.xcworkspace` has a sub-set of the tests in `CDTDatastore.xcworkspace`, the tests in the former are expected to succeed when a key is provided while the tests in the second have to fail.

 If you want CDTDatastore to cipher the databases, you do not need to include [SQLCipher][SQLCipher] as a pod in your `Podfiles`, replace: